-Because diabetes runs in the family, I have also cross-referenced and avoided any higher glycemic vegetables and fruits like bananas and grapes, sticking to lower-sugar fruits including strawberries, raspberries, blackberries, cranberries, and blueberries.
+Because diabetes runs in the family, I tend to avoid higher glycemic vegetables and fruits like bananas, sticking to lower-sugar fruits including strawberries, raspberries, blackberries, cranberries, and blueberries where possible.
 Likewise I almost always avoid the use of honey, even though clover, raspberry, and alfalfa honey are technically “legal” FODMAP—up to 2 Tablespoons.
 And we’ve never wanted to use man-made sweeteners, no matter how natural those TV ads might look. 🙂

 Most of these recipes call for coconut oil, simply because we love the flavor and nutritional benefits.
 You are welcome to substitute olive oil, sunflower oil, walnut oil, ghee, butter… anything except soybean oil (which is considered “illegal” in the SIBO Specific Diet Food Guide).

 I personally believe in using only organic ingredients from the most local sources possible, either direct from the farmer / at our neighborhood farmer’s market, or from our local grocery co-op.
 Your choices and mileage are entirely up to you.